TO PROPERLY MAINTAIN YOUR TILE

 You should not use bleach or vinegar and water - vinegar is an acid.

 Tile, Grout and Stone require different types of maintenance.
-For complete details on protecting, cleaning, and solving problems with these surfaces please visit the Aquamix website or visit one of our locations for a complete line of products.
+For complete details on protecting, cleaning, and solving problems with these surfaces please call or visit one of our locations for a complete line of products.

 In this video, Diane Phelan of LATICRETE® will discuss tips and tricks to properly clean a tile shower using a variety of professional-grade STONETECH® surface care and maintenance products.
 She’ll go over: - Routine maintenance on natural stone tile and grout - Appropriate cleaners to use - neutral PH cleaner - How to remove mold and mildew in shower and grout lines - How to remove soap scum - Tools to use for cleaning your shower such as: toothbrush, squeegee, micro fiber cloth - Tips on keeping a cleaner, longer lasting shower Watch additional tips and tricks videos on our YouTube channel.
 And don’t forget to subscribe to our channel to get notified of new videos we’ve added!
 Have questions or comments, leave them below or visit, www.stonetech.com to learn more about our complete line of stone, tile, masonry and grout care products from LATICRETE.